canzarlab/JVis-learn/README.rst

 The JVis package is 3-clause BSD licensed.

-Note that the Jvis package is inherited from scikit-learn and UMAP package under 3-clause BSD license.
+Jvis package is inherited from scikit-learn and UMAP package under 3-clause BSD license.